 Figure 2 describes the tag extraction phase.
-First, like in the training phase, a list of candidate words is extracted from an untagged WSDL file.
-The same features as in the training phase are then computed on those words.
+First, like in the training phase, a list of candidate words is extracted from an untagged WSDL file and the same features are computed.
 The only difference with the training phase is that we do not know in advance which of those candidates are true tags.
 Therefore we use the previously trained classifier to automatically perform this classification.
 Finally the tags extracted from the WSDL file are the words that have been classified in the tag class.
-It is noteworthy to remark that the training phase is only performed once, while the tag extraction phase can be applied an unlimited number of times.